Asthma Rescue Inhalers Are Crucial in Asthma Control!

 It will not help your breathing from there.

-Athmaniac is all about helping you control your asthma for a good, long, time.
+Asthmaniac is all about helping you control your asthma for a good, long time.

 Rescue inhalers are just a piece of the solution though.